-Before you leave, make sure you have everything you’ll need to keep your pet safe and comfortable during your trip.
-You’ll want to have a crate that is well-ventilated, and large enough so that your pet can comfortably sit, stand, and turn around.
+Before you leave, ensure you have everything you’ll need to keep your pet safe and comfortable during your trip.
+You’ll want to have a crate that is well-ventilated and large enough so that your pet can comfortably sit, stand, and turn around.
 Think about food, water, and any medications your pet requires.
 If you’re planning to fly, make sure you check your airline’s guidelines for pet carrier sizes before you purchase anything new.

 Traveling With Pets: Road Trips